mpsonntag/prespost/201911a_odml_rdf_article/outline.md

 Fig[formatExamples].
 Metadata organized in odML and stored using the XML[formatExamplesA], JSON[formatExamplesB] and YAML[formatExamplesC] storage formats.

+[V#] we used parts of the datacite schema as an example since it will serve later on as one of the main search criteria to find and link back to published or otherwise available datasets.
+We provide a full DataCite odML terminology [DataCiteTerminology], two specific odML templates [DataCiteTemplates] as reference usage implementation and a Python conversion script from XML Datacite files to odML [DataCiteToODML].

-### Further development to open odML to interconnected searches
+### Further development to open odML to graph database searches

 While odML has shown to document experiments even through diverse fields due to its flexibility, there is a growing need to search metadata across multiple experiments